Oriented Borel-Moore homologies of toric varieties

 The localization sequence yields the following commutative diagram:

 which gives the Künneth-formula for $(W-0) \times X$ by $5$-lemma.
-To prove the claim, it thus suffices to consider the localization sequence
+To prove the last remaining claim, it suffices to consider the localization sequence

-As the zero-section pullback $i^*$ is an isomorphism, and as $i^*i_*$ corresponds to the top equivariant Chern class of the bundle $W$, we can identify $B_*^T(W - 0)$ with the quotient of $B_*^T(pt)$ by the image of $c_{n}^T(W)$ together with a degree shift. \end{proof}
+As the zero-section pullback $i^*$ is an isomorphism, and as $i^*i_*$ corresponds to the top equivariant Chern class of the bundle $W$, we can identify $B_*^T(W - 0)$ with the quotient of $B_*^T(pt)$ by the image of $c_r(W)$ together with a degree shift. \end{proof}

-As an immediate corollary, we obtain a generalization of analogue of a statement in \cite{Kri} for the algebraic cobordism $\Omega_*$: \begin{cor} The natural surjection $B^*_T \to B^*$, obtained by setting $\xi_1, ..., \xi_n$ to be zero, gives an isomorphism
+As an immediate corollary, we obtain a generalization of an analogue of a statement in \cite{Kri} for the algebraic bordism $\Omega_*$: \begin{cor} The natural surjection $B^*_T \to B^*$, obtained by setting $\xi_1, ..., \xi_n$ to be zero, gives an isomorphism

 \end{cor} \begin{proof} We already know that $B^T_{* + n} (T \times X) = B_*(X)$, where $n$ is the rank of the torus $T$.
-Moreover, $T = (W_1 - 0) \times \cdots \times (W_n - 0)$ where $W_i$ are the standard one dimensional coordinate representations of $T$, and hence by the previous lemma taking the product with $T$ corresponds algebraically to setting the variables $\xi_i$ to be zero.
+Moreover, $T \cong (V_1 - 0) \times \cdots \times (V_n - 0)$ where $V_i$ are the standard one dimensional coordinate representations of $T$, and hence by the previous lemma taking the product with $T$ corresponds algebraically to setting the variables $\xi_i$ to be zero.
 But setting $\xi_1,...,\xi_n=0$ is exactly how one obtains the natural map $B^*_T \to B^*$, so we are done. \end{proof}